Temple Beth El (Madison, Wisconsin)

-Temple Beth El, also known as Temple Beth-El, is a Reform synagogue in Madison, Wisconsin, in the United States.
-The synagogue was founded in 1939.
+Temple Beth El, also known as Temple Beth-El, is a Reform Jewish congregation and synagogue, located in Madison, Wisconsin, in the United States.
+The congregation was founded in 1939.

 History

 The synagogue's founding rabbi was Dr. Manfred Swarsensky.
-He was a Holocaust survivor who emigrated from Berlin, Germany, to the United States in 1939, established the synagogue, and was the rabbi of Temple Beth El for 36 years, until he retired.
-At the beginning, the synagogue had 12 members.
+He was a Holocaust survivor who emigrated from Berlin, Germany, to the United States in 1939, established the synagogue with 12 members, and was the rabbi of Temple Beth El for 36 years, until his retirement.

 In 1950, when the synagogue had 150–200 families as members, it built the present synagogue building on land it had purchased on Arbor Drive, and dedicated the new building.
 By the end of Swarsensky's tenure, the synagogue had 400 families as members.
 The synagogue after his death created in his honor an annual lectureship, known as the "Swarsensky Weekend".

 Rabbi Kenneth Roseman, who has a Ph.D. in Jewish history, was the rabbi of the synagogue following Swarsensky, from 1976 to 1985.
 He was followed by Rabbi Jan Brahms, who served for nineteen years before deciding in 2004 to take a post at a smaller congregation in The Woodlands, Texas.
 Brahms was known for his interfaith activities and for his many columns on religious topics for The Capital Times newspaper.
 During Brahms' tenure the congregation grew from 480 families to about 700.